Complex Functions Practice Quiz with a Step-by-Step Interactive Lesson

 How this complex functions practice works

-- 1. Take the quiz: answer the complex numbers and complex functions questions at the top of the page.
+- 1. Take the practice set: answer the complex numbers and complex functions questions below.

 - 2. Open the lesson (optional): review conjugates, modulus/argument, analyticity, mappings, singularities, residues, and contour integrals with clear examples.

-- 3. Retry: return to the quiz and apply the complex analysis rules immediately.
+- 3. Retry: return to the question set and apply the complex analysis rules immediately.

-What you’ll learn in the complex functions lesson
+What you will learn in the complex functions lesson

 Complex numbers, modulus, argument, and conjugates